jeffomatic/shavaluator-js/README.md

     "
 };

-shavaluator.load(scripts);
+shavaluator.add(scripts);
 ```

-Loading a script does two things by default: it generates the SHA-1 of the script body, and binds the script name as a function property on the shavaluator object.
+Adding a script does two things by default: it generates the SHA-1 of the script body, and binds the script name as a function property on the shavaluator object.
 It **does not** perform any network operations, such as sending `SCRIPT LOAD` to the Redis server.

 ### Executing scripts

-By default, loaded scripts are bound as top-level methods of the shavaluator object.
-These methods preserve Redis's calling convention for Lua scripts, where *key arguments* are separated from normal arguments.
+By default, adding a script to a shavaluator will bind each script as a top-level function on the shavaluator object.
+These functions preserve Redis's calling convention for Lua scripts, where *key arguments* are separated from normal arguments.

 Shavaluator offers three overloaded function signatures: